Delivering and embedding

 Natural Capital & Ecosystem Assessment Pilot Project

 After creating a Natural Capital and Ecosystem Services evidence base for the Local Natural Capital Plan we turned our attention to how we can use such evidence to influence planning.
-Early on in the creation of the LNCP, our stakeholders identified that the key to embedding a natural capital approach within the OxCam Arc was to target the planning system, because new development needs to go through that system.
-However, when we started conversations with local planners it was difficult because we were talking about a concept, without an evidence base which we could share to help provide substance.
+Early on in the creation of the LNCP, our stakeholders identified that the key to embedding a natural capital approach was to target the planning system, because new development needs to go through that system.
+When we started conversations with local planners it was challenging because we were talking about a concept, without an evidence base which we could share to help provide substance.
 Once the LNCP’s evidence base was created, we were in a better position to have informed conversations around natural capital/ecosystems services data with plan makers, because we had examples we could share.
 This coincided with many local authorities also increasing their natural capital evidence base over the same period.

-The Natural Capital and Ecosystem Assessment fund, from DEFRA, provided us with an opportunity to use specialist consultants to investigate how Natural Capital evidence and approaches were currently being used (or could be used) in plan making across the OxCam Arc.
+The Natural Capital and Ecosystem Assessment fund, from Defra, provided us with an opportunity to use specialist consultants to investigate how Natural Capital evidence and approaches were currently being used (or could be used) in plan making across the region.
 We split the work into 5 distinct work packages:

 We split the work into 5 distinct work packages: